 - Lead agency priorities that require management and integration of science and policy as well as coordination between programs and internal and external organizations.

-- Promote and facilitate agency research initiatives intended to address key environmental issues, explore data and identifying opportunities to take innovative approaches to address these issues.
+- Promote and facilitate agency research initiatives intended to address key environmental issues, explore data and identify opportunities to take innovative approaches to address these issues.

 - Organize and manage public-facing communication on priority environmental issues.